 What Is Next in These Valsartan Suits?

 A new study being touted by defendants to pretend these claims are not as big a deal as victims’ lawyers are making it out to be.
-But the MDL Panel is now going to decide if there are enough cases currently out there to form a class action.
-I don’t know how many cases are out there but I know our phone is ringing off the hook with Valsartan victims.
+But the MDL Panel will now decide if there are enough cases currently out there to form a class action.
+I don’t know how many cases are out there, but I know our phone is ringing off the hook with Valsartan victims.

 What to Do?